 A phenomenological understanding of skillful ethical comportment can augment the study of quandary ethics and illuminate both normative and casuistic methods.
-Our claim is that ethical theories and judgments are dependent upon background meanings, skills, habits, and practices and that approaches such as quandary ethics would not be possible unless people shared a background of common cultural meanings, i.e., expertise concerning everyday skillful ethical comportment.
+Our claim is that ethical theories and judgments are dependent on background meanings, skills, habits, and practices and that approaches such as quandary ethics would not be possible unless people shared a background of common cultural meanings-that is, expertise concerning everyday skillful ethical comportment.

-^{}This chapter draws on the following published paper: Dreyfus, H. L., & Dreyfus, S. E. (1991).
+1 This paper is based on an earlier paper by H. L. Dreyfus: Dreyfus, H. L. (1991b).
 Towards a phenomenology of ethical expertise.
-Human Studies, 14:229-250.
+Human Studies, 14, 229-250.

 Biomedical ethical theorists have focused on quandary ethics.
 Being an expert has meant being schooled in the formal moral principles and theories used to deal with ethical conflicts, dilemmas, and puzzles.
-Thus, expertise in quandary ethics is based upon applying ethical principles to breakdowns in everyday skilled ethical comportment, or, in the case of casuistry, expertise in delineating paradigm cases that support the extension of ethical principles to new situations (Jonsen & Toulmin, 1988).
+Thus, expertise in quandary ethics is based on applying ethical principles to breakdowns in everyday skilled ethical comportment, or, in the case of casuistry, expertise in delineating paradigm cases that support the extension of ethical principles to new situations (Jonsen & Toulmin, 1988).
 The focus on quandary or breakdown of ethical problem solving methodically excludes consideration of the good embedded in everyday skillful ethical comportment because only instances of breakdown are held up for scrutiny.
 Taken-for-granted references to what is good or appropriate, or what works smoothly in everyday coping, are overlooked.

 One may well ask what counts as success or failure in ethics.
-It turns out that in ethics what counts as expert performance is doing what those who already are accepted as ethical experts do and approve.
-Aristotle tells us: "What is best is not evident except to the good man" (V1.12).
+It turns out that in ethics, what counts as expert performance is doing what those who already are accepted as ethical experts do and approve.
+Aristotle (1953) tells us, "What is best is not evident except to the good man" (V1.12).
 This is circular but not viciously so.

 Learning exhibits the same circularity.
 To become an expert in any area of expertise, one has to be able to respond to the same types of situations as do those who are already expert.
-For example, to play master level chess, one has to see the same board positions as masters do.
+For example, to play master-level chess, one has to see the same board positions as masters do.
 This basic ability is what one calls having talent in a given domain.
 In addition, the learner must experience what society considers the appropriate satisfaction or regret at the outcome of his response.
-To become an expert nurse one should feel concern, not indifference, about the patient's and family's plight.
-To acquire ethical expertise, then, one must have the talent to respond to those ethical situations to which ethical experts respond and one must have the sensibility to experience the socially appropriate sense of satisfaction or regret at the outcome of one's action.1
+To become an expert nurse, one should feel concern, not indifference, about the patient's and family's plight.
+To acquire ethical expertise, then, one must have the talent to respond to those ethical situations to which ethical experts respond and one must have the sensibility to experience the socially appropriate sense of satisfaction or regret at the outcome of one's action.2

 Ethical mastery is just one kind of expertise.
 We are all experts at many tasks, and our everyday coping skills usually function smoothly and transparently so as to free us to be aware of other aspects of our lives where we are not so skillful.
-However, in a field where caring practices (recognition and respect for the other as other, mutual realization, nurture, and protection of vulnerability) are central, it is difficult, if not impossible, to have encounters that do not encompass both clinical and ethical expertise (see Chapters 1 and 7).
-John Dewey introduced the distinction between knowing-how and knowing-that to call attention to just such thoughtless mastery of the everyday:
+However, in a field where caring practices (recognition and respect for the other as other, mutual realization, nurture, and protection of vulnerability) are central, it is difficult, if not impossible, to have encounters that do not encompass both clinical and ethical expertise (see chapters 1 and 6, 7.
+Dewey (1992) introduced the distinction between knowing-how and knowing-that to call attention to just such thoughtless mastery of the everyday: